 2019 Answer: Fully answered: I am even more convinced than I was in 2001, that it is far better to include new items in the collection as soon as they are received and not to let documents accumulate.
 Scanning is no longer such a problem if you are away from your home base – a networked scanning capability can probably be found in most offices.
 If not, however, hardcopy documents have to be kept in a folder until you get back to your scanner.

 It is probably best to keep a stock of the most recently acquired hardcopy (which you will already have digitised) in case you need them as working documents.
 This will entail having a designated box or drawer and managing it by eliminating the oldest when space becomes short.
 It is probably not worth recording in the index the existence of such a small specific stock of hardcopy.

 Given that every item in the filing system will be digitised and stored on your laptop, it will be possible to carry around your entire collection and access it in any location.
 Such an accessible and useful store will inevitably become very precious, therefore you may need to take special measures to protect access in the case of loss or theft of the laptop; and you will need to maintain constant and effective backup arrangements.

 Q37.
 What strategies can be employed to minimize user effort and maximize user motivation?

 - File little and often, not lots infrequently.

 - Minimize the number of fields to input when creating index entries.

-2019 Answer: Fully answered: In addition to the strategies identified in 2001 (no backfile conversion, file little and often, and minimise the number of fields) I would add the following:
+2019 Answer: Fully answered: In addition to the strategies identified in 2001 (no backfile conversion, file little and often, and minimize the number of fields), I would add the following: